ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

   - The following non-schema objects also have their own namespace:
     Users, Replication objects, Tablespaces, Directory objects.

-For mroe detailed information about Altibase objects, please refer to the *Administrator's Manual*.
+For more detailed information about Altibase objects, please refer to the *Administrator's Manual*.

 ##### Passwords